EngMohamedNor/LRRS_SRS/Doc/index.rst

 **2.5 Assumptions and dependencies**

--  The login id and password must be created by system administrator and communicated to the concerned user confidentially to avoid unauthorized access to the system.
+-  The login email and password for lecturers and TA must be created by system administrator and communicated to the concerned user confidentially to avoid unauthorized access to the system.

 -  It is assumed that a student registering for courses has paid desired university fee.